thoughtbot/guides/README.md

 -------

 * Avoid `its`, `let`, `let!`, `specify`, `before`, and `subject`.
+* Avoid using instance variables in tests.
 * Don't prefix `it` block descriptions with 'should'.
 * Name outer `describe` blocks after the method under test.
 Use `.method` for class methods and `#method` for instance methods.
 * Order factories.rb: sequences, traits, factory definitions.
-* Order factory definitions alphabetically by factory name.
 * Order factory attributes: implicit attributes, explicit attributes, child factory definitions.
 Each section's attributes are alphabetical.
+* Order factory definitions alphabetically by factory name.
+* Use [stubs and spies](http://goo.gl/EciDJ) (not mocks) in isolated tests.
+* Use a newline between the Setup, Exercise, Verify, and Teardown test phases.
+* Use an `it` example for each execution path through the method.
 * Use one factories.rb file per project.
-* Use an `it` example for each execution path through the method.
-* Use [stubs and spies](http://goo.gl/EciDJ) (not mocks) in isolated tests.
-* Avoid using instance variables in tests.
-* Separate each test phase (Setup, Exercise, Verify, Teardown) with a newline

 [Sample](https://github.com/thoughtbot/style-guide/blob/master/rspec-sample.rb)